maziac/DeZog/design/unittests.md

-# Unit tests written in java script
+# Remark: Unit tests written in java script

+Aug-2021:

 I wanted to setup unit tests from javascript and just execute the z80 subroutine (that should be tested) from that javascript code.